-An electronic search of the PubMed database was performed to obtain key literature in Thymomas and Thymic Carcinomas using the following search terms: Thymomas; Thymic Carcinomas.
-The PubMed database was chosen, because it is the most widely used resource for medical literature and indexes peer-reviewed biomedical literature.
 The search results were narrowed by selecting studies in humans published in English.
-Results were confined to the following article types: Clinical Trial, Phase 1; Clinical Trial, Phase 2; Clinical Trial, Phase 3; Clinical Trial, Phase 4; Guideline; Meta-Analysis; Randomized Controlled Trial; Systematic Reviews; and Validation Studies.
+Results were confined to the following article types: Clinical Trial, Phase II; Clinical Trial, Phase III; Clinical Trial, Phase IV; Guideline; Meta-Analysis; Randomized Controlled Trial; Systematic Reviews; and Validation Studies.

-The data from key PubMed articles selected by the NCCN Panel for review during the NCCN Guidelines update meeting, as well as articles from additional sources deemed as relevant to these Guidelines and discussed by the NCCN Panel, have been included in this version of the Discussion section (eg, e-publications ahead of print, meeting abstracts).
-If high-level evidence is lacking, recommendations are based on the panel's review of lower-level evidence and expert opinion.
-The complete details of the development and update of the NCCN Guidelines are available at www.NCCN.org.
+The data from key PubMed articles as well as articles from additional sources deemed as relevant to these guidelines as discussed by the panel during the Guidelines update have been included in this version of the Discussion section.
+Recommendations for which high-level evidence is lacking are based on the panel's review of lower-level evidence and expert opinion.

+The complete details of the Development and Update of the NCCN Guidelines are available at www.NCCN.org.